Title and statement of responsibility area

 Restrictions on access

 There is a general restriction on access to all records of Victoria University for a period of thirty years from the date of their creation.
 Application for access to the Bursar's records within this period should be made to the Bursar's Office.
+Additional records marked with RR are also restricted.

 Terms governing use, reproduction, and publication